traffordDataLab/charticles/2022-10-21-covid-vaccination/README.md

-# COVID 19 Vaccination uptake rate for Trafford areas
+# COVID-19 Vaccination uptake rate for Trafford areas

-COVID 19 vaccination uptake rate for Trafford MSOAs at 19 October 2022
+COVID-19 vaccination uptake rate for Trafford MSOAs on the 19th of October 2022

 #### Data sources